BrunoFonttes/shopping-cart/README.md

 The token for the initial user can be set via USER_TOKEN variable in .env file.
 The initial value set in .env.example is 1bd01725-7b40-4bae-89fb-6cdd36f66614

+\*\*Business Rules Interpretation

+Only 1 item of each kind is available for discount.
+So if the cart has 6 items of same type, the discount is gonna be the price of only one.

 ## Main features

 - logging level